Carlos Sánchez (footballer, born 1986): International career

 Sánchez made his international debut against Panama on 9 May 2007.
 He was then included in the 34-man provisional squad for the Copa América 2007, but later dropped for the final list.
 He was in the first team for all of Colombia's matches for 2010 FIFA World Cup qualification including the 2–1 victory over Argentina on 20 November 2007 in Bogotá.
 At the 2011 Copa América, he started three of Colombia's four matches as they reached the quarter-finals, coming into the team at the expense of Gustavo Bolívar after the opening game.
 He played in all five of Colombia's matches in the FIFA World Cup finals in Brazil in 2014, playing a defensive role which allowed James Rodríguez and Juan Cuadrado to be attacking midfielders.

 Sánchez was included in Colombia's squad for the 2015 Copa América, where he was credited with "dominating" Neymar during his man of the match performance in the 1–0 group stage defeat of Brazil in Santiago.

 His performance at the 2018 FIFA World Cup was poor.
-He got a red card for stretching his hand to block Shinji Kagawa's shot in the 3rd minute against Japan, giving away a penalty and led to a 2–1 win for the Japanese.
+He got a red card for stretching his hand to block Shinji Kagawa's shot in the 3rd minute against Japan, denying an obvious goal scoring opportunity and giving away a penalty, which led to a 2–1 win for the Japanese.
 Then in the round-of-16, when defending a corner kick, he pulled down Harry Kane in the 57th minute to give away a penalty, which Kane converted.

 Only José Batista of Uruguay in 1986 was sent off earlier in a World Cup game.
 Sánchez received death threats for his red card, which were likened by BBC Sport to the assassination of Colombia player Andrés Escobar for his own goal at the 1994 FIFA World Cup.
 Manager José Pékerman dedicated the team's 3–0 win over Poland to the suspended Sánchez.